Rating

 The printing offices, workshop, library and printing room have all been preserved in their original state and offer a unique insight in the living and working conditions at this thriving printing and publishing house.

-has an important collection of printing equipment as well as an invaluable archive and important works of art, including works by Rubens and Van Dyck.
+In total, thirty rooms can be visited.
+The museum owns an important collection of printing equipment as well as an invaluable archive and important works of art, including works by Rubens and Van Dyck.

 World Heritage List

-The historical value of both the house and the printing museum were recognized internationally when the Unesco added the printing museum to its World Heritage list.
+The historical value of both the house and the printing museum were recognized internationally when the UNESCO added the printing museum to its World Heritage list.
 It became the first museum in the world to be added to this exclusive list.
-The museum's archive was already on another Unesco list since 2001, the Memory of the World.
+The museum’s archive was already on another UNESCO list since 2001, the Memory of the World.